S-Elephant/Elephant.NuGets/Elephant.Testing.Xunit/README.md

 # About
-Contains 5 speed attributes for categorizing your tests by performance.
+Contains 5 speed attributes for categorizing your tests by performance: SpeedVerySlow, SpeedSlow, SpeedNormal, SpeedFast, SpeedVeryFast.

 # Example usage
 ```c#